RefPsych - Project for refugees and helpers

 Flight and Trauma

-For helpers supporting persons with mental disorders resulting from flight and migration, we offer psychoeducation:
+For helpers supporting people with mental disorders resulting from flight and migration, we offer psychoeducation:

 Our psychoeducation program comprises 8 group meetings as listed below.
 The workshops will take place at the Max Planck Institute of Psychiatry on Mondays from 6 pm to 8 pm.
 The workshops are carried out in German.
-We´ll keep you up to date about a new series of workshops here.
-Please find the contact details for registration on the right side.
+We will keep you up to date about a new series of workshops here.
+You can find the contact details for registration on the right.

 Maintenance and origin of psychogenic symptoms resulting from flight and migration